FormidableLabs/react-native-ama/docs/guidelines/forms.md

 For example, if the user decides to navigate away from an input field, it must be allowed to do so; even if the field contains invalid data, it doesn't matter in no way the focus should be programmatically forced back to that field!

+## Form submission

+The user should be able to submit a form using the **done** button on the keyboard if a text input has it.

+Also, an error message should be displayed and autofocused when it fails to let the screen reader know about the issue.
+Alternatively, the first failed field should be autofocused if no message is available.

 ## AMA dev runtime errors

 ### NO_FORM_LABEL